-After receiving the MAF information from the UVA MEDCOM dispatcher, the Alert Officer (AO) calls the Complainant to get confirmation and enough information to plan an appropriate response.
-He enters the information on an ASRC Mission Data Form (MDF).
+After receiving the there information from the UVA MEDCOM dispatcher, the Alert Officer (AO) calle the Complainant to get confirmation and enough information to plan an appropriate response.
+He enters the information on an ASRC Mission Data Form (MDE).

 From this point, the procedure is dictated by the situation, but several things must be attended to: